weiyedeng/weiyedeng.github.io/_pages/about.md

 I am a Ph.D. candidate at the [Deparment of Political Science](https://polisci.wustl.edu/), Washington University in St. Louis [(WashU)](https://wustl.edu/).
 I am on the 2025-26 job market.

-My research lies at the intersection of comparative politics and international relations, and focuses on authoritarian politics, public diplomacy, political communication, and political psychology.
+My research lies at the intersection of comparative politics and international relations, focusing on authoritarian politics, public diplomacy, political communication, and political psychology.
+Much of my work centers on China and U.S.–China relations, while it also extends to Europe and other cross-national contexts.

 Specifically, I investigate **how political elites use communication and development strategies to overcome public skepticism and build support for their rule and policies in both domestic and international environments**.
 My job market paper, which serves as the foundation for a book project, answers this question by examining how the Chinese regime responds to revelations of widespread corruption through the strategic use of _entertainment_ — a largely understudied dimension of the media landscape — to design engaging stories that weave detailed depictions of governance failures with positive portrayals of reform and progress for persuasion.